 responsibilities of the partnership with the National Asphalt Pavement Association (NAPA) and the National Asphalt Pavement Association Research and Education Foundation Inc. (NAPAREF) are fulfilled.
 Manages the finances so that adequate reserves are available to meet future needs.

-Provides high- level programmatic support by recommending and implementing improvements to accounting practices, systems, and procedures, and by providing lead researchers and managers with analyses, projections, and trends necessary to keep NCAT at the forefront of the asphalt pavement research industry.
+Provides high- level programmatic support by recommending and implementing improvements to accounting practices, systems, and procedures, and by providing lead researchers and managers with analyses, projections, and trends necessary to keep NCAT at the forefront of the asphalt pavement research community.

 Budget Management: Creates reports summarizing the current and projected financial state of NCAT.
 Prepares and monitors the operating budget for NCAT and provides analysis for funding activities, business operations, project accounting, and budgetary counsel in support of NCAT’s strategic plan.
 Prepares Test Track conference budget and determines appropriate registration fees.
 Communicates and clarifies NCAT’s project budget development and monitoring processes to new researchers.
-Responsible for both pre- and post-award financial management for an average of 75-100 active research contracts.
+Responsible for both pre- and post-award financial management for typically 75-100 active research contracts.

 Compliance Management: Reviews documentation for compliance with University, legal, cost accounting standards, and other guidelines.